bennyz/notes/reading/rust.md

     }
 ```

-The `value` field will hold the calucaltion result.
+The `value` field will hold the calculation result.
 It will be `None` until we called executed `calucaltion`.

 To implement the caching we'd do:
 ```rust